ruyunnuyur/Deep-learning-project/README.md

 **Novelty detection**: The training data consists only of normal observations but the test set contains some new data that the training model has never seen.

-**Anomaly detection**: The training data consists of both normal data and anomalies.
+**Outlier detection**: The training data consists of both normal data and outliers.

 As we want to do the anomaly detection, we will include a small amount of anomalies in the training set.
 We built two data frameworks, the detailed information is as follow: